IN conversation: Ali Smith and Gillian Beer

 We are delighted to offer an afternoon with acclaimed author Ali Smith, in conversation with brilliant scholar Dame Gillian Beer. £15.00.
 Includes tea and coffee.
 Bookings here.
 Ali Smith's new novel, Winter, will be just out: details here.

 There will be an opportunity to buy books by the authors and get them signed.
 Thanks to Heffers bookshop, Cambridge, for providing the books.
-Cash or cheque only.
+Cash only.

 Ali Smith is the acclaimed author of many novels and collections of stories.
 She has been shortlisted several times for the Booker Prize and in 2015 she won the Bailey Women's Prize for Fiction and the Goldsmiths Prize for How to Be Both.
 Her topical novel Autumn has been shortlisted for the 2017 Booker Prize.
 She is patron of the refugee support project, Refugee Tales.
 Her new novel Winter is due to be published early November 2017.

 Her books include:

 Hotel World (2001)